quasarx-snips/neetcode-submissions/operation_headstart.md

 ---

 ## ✅ **End-of-Day Check-In (Every Night):**
-- [ ] Did I finish the assigned pages?
+- [ ] Did I finish the assigned chapters/pages?
 - [ ] Could I explain the main concept in 1 sentence?
 - [ ] What confused me?
 (Write it down for tomorrow)